Am I a Standard User or a Low user for Power?

-In the dark blue parts of the map, if you are using less than 8000 kW/h units a year then you should be on a Low User Poower plan.
-If you live in the light blue parts of the map then you should be a Low User if you use less than 9000 kW/h units.
+In the pink parts of the map, if you are using less than 8000 kW/h units a year then you should be on a Low User Power plan.
+If you live in the green parts of the map then you should be a Low User if you use less than 9000 kW/h units.

 So, are you a low user?
 If you consume a small amount of power this could be you!
 Generally speaking, your house may only have 1-2 occupants and the home may be well insulated and energy efficient.

 In the North Island and the top of the South Island, a low user consumes less than 8000 kWh across the year and would generally spend less than $160-$180 per month on their electricity bill.

 In the lower parts of the South Island, where the weather can be a lot cooler, a low user typically consumes less than 9000 kWh across the year.

 Standard User electricity plans have a higher daily charge but a lower charge per kWh or unit of power used, so it's ideal if your electricity usage is relatively high.
 As a standard user, you may have a larger home or have more occupants increasing your overall usage.
 If this is the case, a standard electricity plan is the right fit for your household!